ImageMagick/Usage-Markdown/bugs/future/index.md

 ### Colorspace handling problems (as I have come to know them)...

-A "\#xxxxx" color is non-specific to the colorspace and as such can be applied ASIS to any colorspace.
+A "\#xxxxx" color is non-specific to the colorspace and as such can be applied AS IS to any colorspace.
-That is the value has a undefined colorspace, though an functional extension may allow you to define a colorspace for that color.
+That is the value has an undefined colorspace, though an functional extension may allow you to define a colorspace for that color.

-There is no way of specifying a named color with some transparency level.
-EG: you can not specify a 50% transparent DodgerBlue color!
+There is no way of specifying a named color with some transparency level. e.g.: you can not specify a 50% transparent DodgerBlue color!

 Named colors is actually defined as an SRGB color (it isn't actually an RGB!) and needs to be converted to the colorspace in which the color is being applied.
 This is closely related to the problem reported by the user!